The Future of Freedom Conference: The Ludwig von Mises Conference (1969)

-In 1981 Shawn Steel commented about the reasons for the first conference, writing that "Freedom oriented people found themselves abandoned, either purged from the right or the left.
+In 1981 Shawn Steel commented about the reasons for the first conference, writing that "Freedom-oriented people found themselves abandoned, either purged from the right or the left.
 Because of this political turmoil, we invited decentralists, individualists and voluntaryists in one forum to organize, discuss and study the philosophy we now call 'libertarianism.'"

 Other speakers at 1969's Ludwig von Mises Conference included the following:

-R. C. Hoiles, longtime publisher of The Register (now known as the Orange County Register) in Santa Ana, CA; Robert LeFevre, Rampart College founder and author; Skye D'Aureous (Durk Pearson), MIT graduate with a triple major in physics, biology, and psychology; John Hospers, USC philosophy professor.
+R. C. Hoiles, longtime publisher of The Register (now known as the Orange County Register) in Santa Ana, California; Robert LeFevre, Rampart College founder and author; Skye D'Aureous (Durk Pearson), MIT graduate with a triple major in physics, biology, and psychology; John Hospers, philosophy professor at the University of Southern California.

 Gary North, a conservative writer for the Christian newsletter Chalcedon Report, was horrified by what he saw at the conference.
 He accused the participants of "secular libertarianism" which he believed to be suicidal, especially the sinfulness of those who take illegal drugs.
 Instead of finding a conference hall full of "studious conservatives affirming faith in God and country," North instead discovered "eccentrics waving the black dollar sign flag" of anarchy.

 The Ludwig von Mises Conference was sponsored by Long Beach State University YAF, California State University San Fernando Valley YAF, and the Action Coalition for Freedom.

 Left-Right Festival of Mind Liberation (1970)

 On February 28 and March 1, 1970, the California Libertarian Alliance hosted the Left-Right Festival of Mind Liberation at the University of Southern California (USC), backed by Riqui and Seymour Leon of Robert LeFevre's relocated Rampart Institute in Santa Ana, California.
 This conference attempted to patch differences between left and right anti-statist and anti-authoritarian thinkers, but failed to generate "any potential Left-Right coalition in the gestation stage."

-Rebecca E. Hlatch in A Generation Divided, reported "five hundred delegates met to discuss possibilities for a right-to-left cooperation.”
-According to Dana Rohrabacher, he had high hopes of “forming a coalition between libertarians on the right and the pro-freedom elements on the left.”
+Rebecca E. Hlatch in A Generation Divided, reported "five hundred delegates met to discuss possibilities for a right-to-left cooperation."
+According to Dana Rohrabacher, he had high hopes of "forming a coalition between libertarians on the right and the pro-freedom elements on the left."

 The keynote speaker was former president of Students for a Democratic Society (SDS) and author of Containment and Change, Carl Oglesby.
 "Designed to lay the groundwork for a libertarian/New Left anti-war coalition, Oglesby made the case that 'the Old Right and the New Left' were 'morally and politically' united in their opposition to war, and should work together."